 How to raise your concerns directly

-Write a list.
-Talking about the issues with a trusted friend or an advocate can help to sort out exactly what is troubling you.
-This can be helpful if you’re feeling angry, upset or distressed by what has happened.
+Talk about the problems with a trusted friend or an advocate.
+This can help to sort out what is troubling you if you’re angry, upset, or distressed by what has happened.

 Ask yourself: “What can be done to put it right?”
-Be clear about what you are hoping to achieve.
+Be clear about what you want to see happen.

 3. Ask for support

-- Accept the service provider’s apologies if this is appropriate.
+- Accept the person’s or organisation’s apologies if this is appropriate